The Hyperbolic Plane in $\mathbb{E}^3$: Isometric 3-corrugated immersions

 \subsection{Properties of 3-corrugated limit maps}

-The existence of a 3-corrugated process is not trivial.
+The proof of the existence of a 3-corrugated process is not immediate.
 Not only must we ensure that the isometric default $g_1-\pullback{f_0}$ of the initial map $f_0$ lies in the positive cone $\mathcal{C}$ generated by the $(\ell_i\otimes\ell_i)_i$ but we also need to make sure that this property remains true for the successive isometric defaults $D_{k,i}$: precisely at each step $(k,i)$ the $\ell_i\otimes\ell_i$-component of $D_{k,i}$ must be positive.
 To deal with this problem we will consider only sequences of metrics satisfying the following property